pytorch/pytorch/docs/libtorch.rst

 Building libtorch using CMake
 --------------------------------------

 You can build C++ libtorch.so directly with cmake.
-For example, to build a Release version from the master branch and install it in the directory specified by CMAKE_INSTALL_PREFIX below, you can use
+For example, to build a Release version from the main branch and install it in the directory specified by CMAKE_INSTALL_PREFIX below, you can use
 ::
-   git clone -b master --recurse-submodule https://github.com/pytorch/pytorch.git mkdir pytorch-build cd pytorch-build cmake -DBUILD_SHARED_LIBS:BOOL=ON -DCMAKE_BUILD_TYPE:STRING=Release -DPYTHON_EXECUTABLE:PATH=`which python3` -DCMAKE_INSTALL_PREFIX:PATH=../pytorch-install ../pytorch
+   git clone -b main --recurse-submodule https://github.com/pytorch/pytorch.git mkdir pytorch-build cd pytorch-build cmake -DBUILD_SHARED_LIBS:BOOL=ON -DCMAKE_BUILD_TYPE:STRING=Release -DPYTHON_EXECUTABLE:PATH=`which python3` -DCMAKE_INSTALL_PREFIX:PATH=../pytorch-install ../pytorch
    cmake --build . --target install

-To use release branch v1.6.0, for example, replace ``master`` with ``v1.6.0``.
+To use release branch v1.6.0, for example, replace ``main`` with ``v1.6.0``.
 You will get errors if you do not have needed dependencies such as Python3's PyYAML package.